Assorted symbols in Chinese art and history

 Traditional portrayal of the Eight Immortals

 The Eight Immortals are the most widely shown group.
 Sometimes they are pictured greeting the god of longevity flying past on a crane.
-They are associated with the Daoist tradition.
-Quite often just the eight distinctive insignia for each immortal is shown: gourd; fan; flower basket; bamboo tube; lotus; sword; flute and ruyi.
+These are associated with the Daoist tradition; quite frequently just the eight distinctive insignia for each immortal is shown: gourd; fan; flower basket; bamboo tube; lotus; sword; flute and ruyi.

 Imperial Insignia 章纹 shí èr zhāng wén